Skip to content

 Note:

-- Result column will always be of type integer.
+- The result column will always be of type integer.

 """